 The Company leases certain facilities and equipment under operating leases.
-The Company entered into an operating lease agreement in September 2007 for its corporate headquarters in California that expires in July 2012.
-In connection with the lease, the Company opened a letter of credit currently held with Silicon Valley Bank.
-On November 23, 2009, the Company entered into a sublease agreement for additional conference space expiring in July 2012.
-On December 5, 2011, the Company entered into a seven-year lease for a facility to serve as its new corporate headquarters, located in Foster City, California, for approximately 97,644 square feet of space commencing August 1, 2012.
+On December 5, 2011, the Company entered into a seven-year lease for a facility to serve as its corporate headquarters, located in Foster City, California, for approximately 97,674 square feet of space which commenced on August 1, 2012.
+In connection with this lease, the Company opened a letter of credit with Silicon Valley Bank for \$1.2 million.

-Lease expense for all worldwide facilities and equipment, which is being recognized on a straight-line basis over terms of the various leases, was \$1.6 million and \$0.9 million during the three months ended April 30, 2012 and 2011, respectively, and \$3.5 million and \$2.7 million for the nine months ended April 30, 2012 and 2011, respectively.
-This expense was reduced by sublease income of \$0.3 million for each of the three months ended April 30, 2012 and 2011, and \$0.9 million for each of the nine months ended April 30, 2012 and 2011.
+Lease expense for all worldwide facilities and equipment, which is being recognized on a straight-line basis over terms of the various leases, was \$1.2 million and \$0.9 million during the three months ended October 31, 2012 and 2011, respectively.
+This expense was reduced by sublease income of \$0.3 million for the three months ended October 31, 2011.